Email Marketing is Dead, Long Live Email MarketingTom Morkes

-As someone who runs a business that generates 7-figures / year in sales directly from email marketing, this might be the kind of thing you’d think would worry me.
+As someone who relies on email marketing to make a living, this might be the kind of thing you’d think would worry me.

 #1.
 I don’t get worried (I missed that lesson at mouse school)

 #2.
 I don't think it matters in the long run

 If you're measuring your "success" by number of people who open your emails, you're already losing.

 That’s because “open rates” have historically been innacurate for a number of reasons I won’t get into here…

 But more importantly, it's essentially a "vanity metric" -- aka, it doesn't pay the bills.

 Things like "likes", "hearts", "opens", and "pats on the back" are all vanity metrics.
 You can't trade them for bread or even crypto.

 What you should be looking for is engagement.